romankempt/aimstools/README.md

 - **Running AIMS:** prepare_aims.py can set up the files for different tasks employing the ASE (single point, geometry optimisation, band structure calculation, atom-projected density of states)
 - **Plotting functionalities:**
 The plotting modules are designed for combinatorial plotting with a lot of flexibility.
 It's very easy to overlay, compare and arrange plots in different fashions with the in-built classes.
-    > **bandstructure.py** can handle band structure plots with scalar relativity, SOC, and mulliken-projection ("fatbands"). **To do:** improve fatband projections, include plotting with spin
+    > **bandstructure.py** can handle band structure plots with scalar relativity, SOC, and mulliken-projection ("fatbands").

     > **dos.py** handles atom-projected densities of states.
 Summing up different DOS contributions or to get the total DOS is easily done.

-    > **multiplots.py** contains exemplary functions to combine plots in different fashions, for example overlaying ZORA and ZORA+SOC bandstructures or bandstructures and DOS.
+    > **multiplots.py** contains exemplary functions to combine plots in different fashions, for example overlaying ZORA and ZORA+SOC bandstructures or showing bandstructures and DOS side-by-side.

     > **To do:** instead of making every module in-line executable, I will provide a superscript that automatically detects the calculation type and provides an easy plotting functionality.